chainstack/docs/docs/platform/join-a-public-network.md

 1. Under **Blockchain network**, select **Mainnet** or **Testnet**.
 Click **Next**.
 1. Under **Type**, select whether to run a [shared](/glossary/shared-node) or a [dedicated](/glossary/dedicated-node) node.
 1. Under **Mode**, select whether to run a full node or an archive node.
 See [Modes](/operations/bsc/modes).
-1. If you are deploying a dedicated archive node, under **Client**, select whether to run a Geth node or an Erigon node.
-See [Clients](/operations/bsc/clients).
 1. Under **Hosting**, select **Chainstack** or **Private**.
 See [Support hosting options](/platform/supported-hosting-options).
 	* For Chainstack hosting, select a cloud provider and a region.
 	* For private hosting, select or add an integration.
 See [Manage your organization integrations](/platform/manage-your-organization-integrations).